Loic-Corenthy/ray-tracing/README.md

 # Scenes and speed comparision
-This code is **not** intented to production ready.
+This code is **not** intented to be production ready.
 There are 15 test scenes defined in CreateScenes.cpp to illustrate what the engine can do.
 Ideally, it should be possible to load a scene from a file, I might add this functionality one day if I have time :)

 I took advantage of uploading this code to github and "modernizing it" to also have a play with multithreading.
 Please see the wiki pages for more details.